Valley Metro Rail & Streetcar: Central Mesa Extension

 The Central Mesa Extension extended rail service 3.1 mi from the line's original eastern terminus at Sycamore/Main Street to Mesa Drive/Main Street.
 It added four new stations in the median of Main Street at Alma School Road, Country Club Drive, Center Street, and Mesa Drive, bringing rail service directly to Downtown Mesa.
 In March 2012, Valley Metro selected a design-build joint venture between Kiewit Corporation and Mass.
 Electric to construct the extension.

 Construction began in July 2012 and passenger service started on August 22, 2015.
 Mesa held a summit in early 2012 to have urban developers give their ideas on how to revitalize downtown.
-The extension cost $200 million, (Note: $ in adjusted for inflation) paid for from a combination of Proposition 400 sales tax revenues, federal air quality, and New Starts grants.
+The extension cost $200 million (equivalent to $ in dollars) paid for from a combination of Proposition 400 sales tax revenues, federal air quality, and New Starts grants.
 It is estimated to have added 5,000 daily riders.

 Northwest Extension Phase I

 In 2016, the system was extended north from the previous western terminus at along the median of 19th Avenue to a new terminus and park and ride at in Phoenix.
 The extension features 3.2 mi of track, three additional stations, and before opening was predicted to serve 5,000 riders per day in its first full year of operation.